 Last month I blogged about how acceptance of self is important and a good thing.
 Today’s blog post is on how being too accepting can be a bad thing.
 There are many ways to be accepting or not to be accepting, and either way can be good, or not so good, depending on the subject matter.

 Acceptance of what we cannot control helps our stress levels and allows us to focus on what we can change.
 However, accepting situations – in which we can make a difference – and turning a blind eye can be detrimental, not just to the person or the cause being affected but also to our own self-identity and esteem.

 In the past, I used to be too accepting and would allow individuals to tell lies about others, not speak up when there was an obvious injustice happening, and fail to be vocal about what is right or wrong in the face of someone more domineering than myself.
 As I have gotten older, I have learned to take the higher road and not be so afraid to speak up when it is the right thing to do.

 When is the last time you wondered if you should have spoken up or not?
 How did you feel?
 Did you feel deflated?
 Were you left with the feeling that perhaps standing up for that cause or the person in need would have made all the difference?

 Sometimes, when we are too accepting of situations, whether it is out of fear of being reprimanded, overridden, or ridiculed by someone with a stronger personality or more information, it becomes a habit.
-And soon, we don’t even notice when it is the perfect opportunity, or right time, that we should be speaking up.
+And soon, we don’t even notice when it is the perfect opportunity, or right time, to be speaking up.

 Just like anything else in life, a person needs to question hearsay, the “norm,” or information which sounds doubtful.
 The difficulty is in learning how to develop the self-esteem to speak up when truth is being twisted, a lie is being promoted as truth, or someone is being mistreated.